KevinITS-site/KevinITS-site.github.io/index.md

 <h3 style="color: blue;">Conclusion and Results</h3>

-In order to directly discover the RDF triples we propose to enrich the ArCo knowledge graph click [here](triples.md).
+In order to directly learn more about final conclusions and the results, so the RDF triples we propose to enrich the ArCo knowledge graph, click [here](triples.md).

 <div style="margin-top: 20px;"></div>